pharanbrush/pharanbrush.github.io/brush-management-tips.md

 Here's where shortcuts become really powerful

+## 3. Reusing Shortcuts and reordering tabs and brushes

 **You can reuse the same shortcut for different brushes.
 Pressing the key repeatedly will cycle through those brushes.**

 For example, if you assign the `|` key for multiple different rulers, pressing `|` key repeatedly will cycle through the different ruler sub tools.